csipapicsa/DataInWild/SUBMISSION/README.md

 ---

 ### Dataset 2: `4_annotation/3_annotation_results/2_Annotation_AutomatedResults.csv`
-This dataset contains the results of automated annotations, focusing on demographic attributes.
+This secondary dataset contains the results of automated annotations, focusing on demographic attributes.
 Below are the details:

 #### Column names: